youngchief-btw/pdrt/README.md

 # PublicDomainRepoTemplate

-Template for public-domain repositories
+Template for public-domain repositories.

-Feel free to use whatever is here for whatever you want, take a look at LICENSE
+Feel free to use whatever is here for whatever you want, take a look at UNLICENSE.

-If you decide to make a pull request, you agree to the CLA which is located at WAIVER
+If you decide to make a pull request, you agree to the WAIVER file.

-Please sign it with `gpg --no-version --armor --sign WAIVER >> AUTHORS; echo '\n' >> AUTHORS`
+Please cryptographically sign WAIVER file and add your name and email to AUTHORS file.

+First time here? `$ bash WAIVER_AND_AUTHORS.bash`

+Existing contributor? `$ bash WAIVER.sh`